morris-frank/uva-rl-reproducibility/docs/index.md

 </figure>

-### more continuous obvervation spaces: Acrobot
+#### Acrobot

 <video autoplay loop controls>
     <source src="acrobot.mp4" type="video/mp4">
 </video>

 Next up we run experiments with the [Acrobot-v1](https://gym.openai.com/envs/Acrobot-v1/) environment from the OpenAI gym.
 In this environment we have a double pendulum with the goal to swing it high enough for the outer end to reach a certain height.
 The pendulum has two joints but only the lower one, between the two sticks, is moveable.
 As such as actions are putting torque on the joint in either direction or do nothing.
-So like CartPole, this game has a continuous observation space and a discrete action space.

 For our experiment we set the learning rate $$\alpha$$ to $$1e-10$$, the discount factor $$\gamma$$ to $$0.97$$ and decay $$\epsilon$$ to $$0.05$$ it 1e5 steps.
 For each semi- and full-gradient we run 5 times for 1500 episodes.